 Senate Bill 2725, also known as the Mississippi Hemp Cultivation Act, was signed into law on June 29, 2020.
 This act legalized the cultivation of hemp under a state plan to be created and implemented by the Commissioner of Agriculture and Commerce.
 Although the act allowed for a state hemp cultivation program, the necessary funding to implement the program was not appropriated by the Mississippi Legislature.

 As a result, currently the only legal option for a producer to cultivate hemp in Mississippi now is to obtain a hemp license from the U.S. Department of Agriculture (USDA) under the USDA Domestic Hemp Production Program.
-The application may be viewed here: USDA Hemp Application (PDF).
-When applying for a USDA hemp production license, the applicant must provide a copy of an FBI criminal history report.
+To apply for a USDA hemp production license, you will need to create an account using the Hemp eManagement Platform (HeMP) and use HeMP to submit a USDA Hemp Application and a copy of your FBI criminal history report.
 Instructions on how to obtain the report from the FBI may be viewed here: FBI Criminal History Report.
 An applicant will not receive a USDA hemp production license if the applicant has been convicted of a felony related to a controlled substance in the last 10 years.
 Once issued, USDA hemp production licenses are active for three years unless the State of Mississippi elects to administer a State hemp production program.

 The Mississippi Department of Agriculture & Commerce does not issue hemp licenses.